Generalized Linear Spectral Statistics of High-dimensional Sample Covariance Matrices and Its Applications: Introduction

 Our main contributions can be summarized as follows: \begin{itemize} \item[$\bullet$]We propose a flexible statistic - GLSS to study the properties of eigenvalues and eigenvectors of high-dimensional sample covariance matrices.
 The statistics studied in \citep{Bai:2007} and \citep{Bai:2004} are special cases of GLSS.

-\item[$\bullet$] We establish the CLT of GLSS both when $k_n$ is finite and when $k_n$ diverges with $n$ by an adaptive proof procedure for different $k_n$.
+\item[$\bullet$] We establish the CLT of GLSS for all $1\leq k_n\leq n$ using an adaptive proof procedure for different values of $k_n$.
+Notably, we introduce a new two-step truncation strategy when dealing with the case where $k_n/n\rightarrow 0$.
+Moreover, we relax the assumptions made in \citep{Bai:2007} and \citep{Pan:2008}, which specifically consider the case where $k_n=1$; please refer to Remark \ref{xrmk2} for further details.
 Due to the existence of $f$ and $\bm{B}_n$, this CLT helps to understand the eigenvalue and eigenvector structure of $\bm{S}_n$ in a flexible way.
 For instance, choosing $\bm{B}_n$ as a projection matrix allows $f(\bm{S}_n)\bm{B}_n$ to represent the projection of $f(\bm{S}_n)$ onto the space of $\bm{B}_n$.
 Additionally, by utilizing different ranks $k_n$, we could keep arbitrary number of projection directions.

-\item[$\bullet$] We apply our theory to conduct hypothesis testing for eigenspaces of spiked covariance matrices.
-To be more specific, assuming $\bm{\Sigma}_n=\bm{I}_n+\sum_{i=1}^{r_n}d_i\bm{v}_i\bm{v}_i^{\top}$, we aim to test the equality between the column space spanned by $\{\bm{v}_1,\cdots,\bm{v}_{r_n}\}$ and a given space, where $r_n$ may diverge with $n$.
-In this regard, we propose a novel testing method based on GLSS.
-Our approach exhibits significant advantages over existing works (\citep{Bao:2022,Silin:2020}) in terms of both size accuracy under the null hypothesis and power performance under alternative hypotheses, particularly when $r_n$ is large. \end{itemize}
+\item[$\bullet$] Based on GLSS, we propose a novel functional projection approach for conducting eigenspace testing on covariance matrices with ``population-spiked'' characteristics.
+The term ``population-spiked'' is employed here to distinguish our method from existing approaches that impose lower bound constraints on the spikes; in contrast, our method accommodates varying numbers of spikes without making such assumptions on their magnitudes.